wp-plugins/clicky/readme.txt

 1. The Clicky WordPress plugin settings panel.

 == Changelog ==

+= 1.0.3 =
+* Made all strings localizable (is that even a word).
+* Added .pot file to allow localization.
+* Added a Dutch translation.

 = 1.0.2 =
 * Added option to auto tweet articles, removing the checkbox from the add post screen.
 This makes sure auto tweet works when you're posting from within an external editor.